ArunMichaelDsouza/tensorflow-image-detection/README.md

 <br/>

 ## Installation
-Make sure you have [Python](https://www.python.org/) installed, then install [Tensorflow](https://www.tensorflow.org/install/) on your system, and clone this repo.
+Make sure you have [Python 3](https://www.python.org/downloads/) installed, then install [Tensorflow](https://www.tensorflow.org/install/) on your system, and clone this repo.

 <br/>